Why I Hired A Doula

 Recently, I came across an article highlighting the differences between how American mothers are treated before and after birthing their children as compared to the treatment of mothers in different cultures.
-The article was eye-opening in many ways, and a read I recommend to all of you ladies.
+The article was eye-opening in many ways.
 While reading about how little support American mothers encounter after having children—and how completely different an experience this is from other cultures—I started thinking about the birthing experience I had with my son.

 I thought back to those hours, days and weeks before and after the birth, and the support I had.
-I’m thankful that I did have a strong support group.
-My husband, my parents (who provided significant support despite being long distance), and my doula.
+I’m thankful that I did have a strong support group, made up of my husband, my parents (who provided significant support despite being long distance), and my doula.

-As a first and second time mother, I firmly believe that having the support of a doula is extremely important.
+As a first- and second-time mother, I firmly believe that having the support of a doula is extremely important.
 Our doula served as a friend, a sounding board, a support person during labor, a teacher, a caregiver and a wise source of information before and after we brought our son home from the hospital.

 Prior to the birth, our doula came to our home for several visits, discussing and understanding our birth plan, so that when my son’s birthday did come, she didn’t have to ask—she already knew.
 She also spent time teaching my husband and me about parenting topics of interest to us, such as cloth diapering and baby wearing.

 During birth, our doula held my hand, applied pressure to my back, brought me hot rice packs and even provided support when my husband became emotional from seeing me in pain and needed a few minutes to collect himself.
-When I began to push, she was right there at my side, just as my husband was, coaching me through, providing a gentle and calm presence that neither my husband embodied at the time.
+When I began to push, she was right there at my side, just as my husband was, coaching me through, providing a gentle and calm presence that neither my husband nor I embodied at the time.